Important Notice to All Trail Users:

 The Grafton Land Trust welcomes you to use our many beautiful trails.
 We are pleased that you are able to enjoy hiking, mountain biking, and horseback riding on our properties, town-owned land, and Conservation Restricted properties.

-Now, with spring here, the soft ground and rain are the perfect combination for MUD.
+When spring arrives, the freezing protection of ice and snow retreat and the rain combines with the soft ground to form MUD.
 Because of this, we ask that you refrain from riding, or even walking on muddy sections of the trails.
 The erosion caused by trail traffic during the mud season causes irreparable damage, creating ruts and permanently exposing rocks and roots.

 Please be patient and responsible and allow the trails to dry and harden before using them.
 It’s a short time to wait for the benefits of keeping the trails in optimal condition.